movadee-labs/ag-forms/CONTRIBUTING.md

 - Welcome others and are open-minded.
 Remember that this is a community we build together 💪.

 9. [Community Guidelines](https://docs.github.com/en/site-policy/github-terms/github-community-guidelines)
-10. [LICENSE.md]() It is an open source license of `ag-forms` repository that makes it easier for other people to contribute.
+10. [LICENSE.md](LICENSE.md) an open source license that guarantees that people can use, copy, modify, and contribute back to this project without repercussions.

 🛠 **Tools:**